Primary Education and Teaching Studies with Foundation Year BA (Hons)

 What you'll study

-The foundation year aims to provide the skills and knowledge relevant for progression onto a degree in health, social work or social care in the statutory, voluntary or private sectors.
-It sets a foundation for your journey to employment, creating great opportunities in health promotion and health development sectors through addressing health inequalities and tackling the damaging effects of smoking, alcohol, drugs and poor nutrition, in line with contemporary government initiatives.
+The foundation year aims to provide the skills and knowledge relevant for progression onto a degree in health, social work, or social care in the statutory, voluntary, or private sectors.
+It sets a foundation for your journey to employment, creating great opportunities in health promotion and health development sectors through addressing health inequalities and tackling the damaging effects of smoking, alcohol, drugs, and poor nutrition, in line with contemporary government initiatives.

-The comprehensive Primary Education and Teaching Studies BA (Hons) degree part of the course aims to equip you to engage, motivate and inspire young learners in a wide range of schooling environments.
+The comprehensive BA (Hons) Primary Education and Teaching Studies degree part of the course aims to equip you to engage, motivate and inspire young learners in a wide range of schooling environments.

 From child development theories to consideration of varied perspectives of primary education, you will learn responsive and innovative techniques to support effective curriculum delivery, drawing on advanced knowledge of child development and theoretical perspectives.

 There are a number of practical elements to help cement your knowledge of primary education and teaching.
-You will have the opportunity to take part in several visits to special schools within the local area, and opportunities for placements2,5 alongside your academic commitments for a more rounded learning experience.
+You may have the opportunity to take part in several visits to special schools within the local area, and opportunities for placements2,5 alongside your academic commitments for a more rounded learning experience.

 Modules